 The leg rest on this stroller is not adjustable and not well padded.
 It doesn't have a traditional footrest, just a plastic ledge on the edge of the storage bin.
-For some children this means legs and feet will sort of be dangling.
-It might not be as comfortable as strollers that have adjustable leg rests or that have support that travels down the front of the stroller to a designated foot rest.
+For some children, this means legs and feet will sort of be dangling.
+It might not be as comfortable as strollers that have adjustable leg rests or support that travels down the front of the stroller to a footrest.

 Weight and Folded Size

-The Bee weighs a little over 21 pounds which is on the light side, but still almost 4 pounds heavier than the lightest models in the group, the Britax B-Agile 3 and the Baby Jogger City Mini that both weigh 17.5 pounds and measure around 6,500 cubic inches.
-The folded size for the Bee is 18"W x 13.6"H x 36"L and 8,813 cubic inches.
+This Bugaboo has a smaller design and overall lower weight than almost all of the competition.
+The Bee weighs a little over 21 lbs which is on the light side, but still almost 4 lbs heavier than the lightest models in the group that both weigh 17.5 lbs and measure around 6,500 cubic inches.
+The folded size for the Bee is 8,813 cubic inches.
 This is a nice compact size, especially compared to the heavier and larger stroller in the group.

 Given the price of the Bee 3 we thought it would have scored better in our tests for quality.

 The Bee came in just above average for quality.
 It is sort of a disappointment given the higher price tag of the stroller.
 The seat on the Bee is a polyester fabric that feels like a cotton sweatshirt and the padding is a heated polyurethane and fabric that is molded.
 It has limited stitching around the edges of the seat which gives it a nice look and might help keep it clean or wear better.
 The sunshade is made of a stretchy spandex material that might snag and is probably going to show wear before some of the competition.
 The storage bin is made of a fabric that feels sort of like plastic with a stiff piece of plastic over the top to give it shape.

 The frame on the Bee is complicated and fairly busy.